isb-cgc/readthedocs/docs/source/sections/data/CTSP_about.rst

 About the CTSP
 --------------

-The `Clinical Trials Sequencing Project <https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/clinical-trial-sequencing>`_ (CTSP) is a joint collaboration from the National Cancer Institute (NCI) Division of Cancer Treatment and Diagnosis (DCTD) to promote the use of the genomics in NCI-sponsored clinical trials and elucidate the molecular basis of response and resistance to therapies studied.
+The `Clinical Trials Sequencing Project <https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/clinical-trial-sequencing>`_ (CTSP) is a joint collaboration from the National Cancer Institute (NCI) Division of Cancer Treatment and Diagnosis (DCTD) to promote the use of genomics in NCI-sponsored clinical trials and elucidate the molecular basis of response and resistance to therapies studied.
 Breast cancer, renal cell carcinoma, and diffuse large B-cell lymphoma are the cancer types that are currently under study.

 About the CTSP Data